Created on

 All session synchronization traffic is between the primary unit and each subordinate unit.

-Since large amounts of session synchronization traffic can increase network congestion, it is recommended that you keep this traffic off of your network by using dedicated connections for it:
+Since large amounts of session synchronization traffic can increase network congestion, it is recommended to keep this traffic off the network by using dedicated connections for it:

 config system ha